SAP-samples/abap-cheat-sheets/27_Exceptions.md

 "Note that EXPORTING can also be specified
 "After MESSAGE, a message type is specified (which is not of relevance in ABAP for Cloud "Development).
-These types can be the following: A, E, I, S, W, or X. See the ABAP Keyword "Documentation for information.For example, E representing an error message.
+These types can be the following: A, E, I, S, W, or X. See the ABAP Keyword "Documentation for information.
+For example, E representing an error message.
 "The character is followed by the message number.
 The message class name is directly "specified within a pair of parentheses.
 RAISE EXCEPTION TYPE zcx_demo_abap_error_a MESSAGE e002(zdemo_abap_messages).